michaelnny/deep_rl_zoo/README.md

 * `run_duration(minutes)` the duration (in minutes) since the start of the session
 * `step_rate(second)` step pre seconds, pre actors

-In addition, it'll log whatever is exposed in the `agent.statistics` such as train loss, learning rate, discount, updates etc.
+In addition, it'll log whatever is exposed in the `agent.statistics` property such as train loss, learning rate, discount, updates etc.

 ### Add tags to Tensorboard
 This could be handy if we want to compare different hyper parameter's performances